Ihar-Batura/Ihar-Batura/README.md

 **REST Client [Link](https://react-2025-q3-rest-client.netlify.app/en)**
 Description: A browser-based REST Client with auth, history, variables, and multi-language support for streamlined API testing and development.
 A tool for testing and sending HTTP requests..
-Stack: **React, Next, TypeScript, Shadcn-ui, Tailwind, i18n, App Router, Husky, Jest, Zod, Firebase, ESLint, Prettier, Fetch**
+Stack: **React, Next, Redux Toolkit, TypeScript, Shadcn-ui, Tailwind, i18n, App Router, Husky, Jest, Zod, Firebase, ESLint, Prettier, Fetch**

 **eCommerce Application [Link](https://dyson-ecommerce.netlify.app/)**
 Description: An eCommerce application!
 This platform replicates real-world shopping experiences in a digital environment.
 It's a comprehensive online shopping portal that provides an interactive and seamless experience to users.
 From product discovery to checkout, the application ensures a smooth journey for the user, enhancing their engagement and boosting their purchasing confidence..